NaturalCapsule/Kryypto/readme.md

 2. Install binary file from the releases

 > [!WARNING]
-> This project is under heavy development.
+> This project is under development.
 You might face lagging when loading large files or syntax highlighting missmatch, etc.

 > [!WARNING]
-> you might face a git error, you can solve it by installing and setting up git or open CMD and type: set GIT_PYTHON_REFRESH=quiet
+> you might face a git error when you launch Kryypto, you can solve it by installing and setting up git or open CMD and type: set GIT_PYTHON_REFRESH=quiet

 ## License